-Any person, business, or organization interested in using the Yale name or trademarks for any purpose must secure the prior approval of the Yale University Licensing Program.
+Any person, business, or organization interested in using the Yale name or trademarks, for any purpose, must secure prior approval from the University’s Department of Marketing and Trademark Licensing.
 Yale reserves the right to approve or to reject any proposed use.
 Products that will not be approved include:

 - Alcohol products

 - Tobacco and other smoking-related products

 - Food and beverage items

 - Infant amenities such as feeding bottles, teething rings, pacifiers, and rattles

 - Skateboards, scooters and other high-risk leisure items

 Yale University does not endorse products or services.
 Therefore, permission will not be granted for use of the Yale name or trademarks in a manner that may be misunderstood as an endorsement.

 Below are standard guidelines for the use of Yale’s trademarks on merchandise.